Why Employer Co-Investment in Missouri Child Care Is an WorkForce Strategy

 Expanding child care capacity in Missouri is a long-term investment for families and communities.
 Recognizing child care as a core support and not as a family responsibility is what helps the state progress in child care.

-Organizations like Child Care Aware of Missouri turn these insights into direction by finding the existing child care gaps and taking initiative to connect families and providers with accessible care.
+Child care providers in Missouri are at the heart of making this possible.
+They create safe, nurturing spaces for children, help families find the care they need, and give parents the confidence to work and plan without constant worry.
 By investing in a solution to expand access, the state can create a future where families don’t have to choose between work and child care.

 FAQs